The-Marcy-Lab-School/se-unit-0/lesson_0_cli/cli_lp.md

 # Command Line Interface Practice

 ## Prerequisites
-* Complete the Navigating the File System, Viewing and Changing the File System, and Redirecting Input and Output sections of [Learn the Command Line](https://www.codecademy.com/learn/learn-the-command-line) on Codecademy.
+* Complete the "Navigating the File System" and "Viewing and Changing the File System" sections of [Learn the Command Line](https://www.codecademy.com/learn/learn-the-command-line) on Codecademy.
 * [Set Up Your Coding Environment on AWS Cloud9](https://github.com/The-Marcy-Lab-School/aws-cloud9-environment-setup)

 ## Guided Practices